Automorphism in Gauge Theories: Higher Symmetries and Transversal Non-Clifford Logical Gates: Automorphism in Twisted Gauge Theories and Higher Symmetry

 where $\alpha$ is a cochain of subgroup $K$.
 Then we can express the automorphism symmetry as the following sandwich construction similar to \cite{Hsin:2024aqb,Hsin:2025ria}: in the middle, it is a domain wall that generates an invertible symmetry in $K$ gauge theory, and on the left and right it is the condensation interface where the $G$ gauge group is broken to $K$ subgroup (see Fig.~\ref{fig:sandwichautomorphism}).

 We can express the automorphism symmetry on the lattice as

-where $\mathcal{D}$ is a gapped domain wall acting on the $G$ gauge theory by the projection to $K$ gauge theory subspace, which can be obtained by condensing the electric charges that break the gauge group $G$ to $K$. $U_{\rho;K}$ is the invertible symmetry in $K$ gauge theory.
+where $\mathcal{D}$ is a gapped domain wall acting on the $G$ gauge theory by the projection to $K$ gauge theory subspace, which can be obtained by condensing the electric charges that break the gauge group $G$ to $K$; ${\cal D}^\dag$ is gauging the $G/K$ coset symmetry as discussed in \cite{Hsin:2024aqb,Hsin:2025ria}.
+On the lattice, the operator $\mathcal{D}$ is obtained by the projection of $G$ gauge fields onto the $K$ gauge fields followed by the projection onto the $K$ Gauss law: the projection is regarded as a sequence of the measurements followed by post selection. $U_{\rho;K}$ is the invertible symmetry in $K$ gauge theory.
 In general, $U_{\rho;K}'$ is a defect $V_{\rho;K}$ inducing the automorphism $\rho$ decorated with the gauged SPT symmetry $e^{i\int \alpha}$ due to the twist:

 We will give explicit examples in Sec.~\ref{subsec:lattice_sandwich}.

 To illustrate the construction, let us consider the special case $G=H\ltimes K$, and the automorphism is the inner automorphism given by the action of $H$.
 The domain wall from $K$ to $G$ gauge theory is obtained by gauging the $H$ symmetry.
 As a dual description, $K$ gauge theory is obtained by condensing $\text{Rep}(H)$ Wilson lines.
 In that case, the fusion rule of $\mathcal{D}$ is given by